Leonid Feodorov: The Cieplak Trial

-Dressed in the traditional Russian black cassock, with his long hair a beard often described as 'Christ-like', Feodorov was a man of the narod, of the ordinary Russian people for whom the Revolution had been fought.
+Dressed in the traditional Russian black cassock, with his long hair and beard often described as 'Christ-like', Feodorov was a man of the narod, of the ordinary Russian people for whom the Revolution had been fought.
 His presence put the lie to the usual description of Catholicism as 'the Polish religion.'
 His presentation -- a moving testimony of Russian spirituality and the history of the Church in that country -- evoked the best of Russian Christendom.
 He pointed out that Greek-Catholics greeted the Revolution with joy, for only then did they have equality.
 There was no secret organization, they had simply followed Church law.
 Religious education, the celebration of Mass, and the administration of the Sacraments of marriage and baptism had to be fulfilled.
 He pointed out that the Church, accused of having neglected the starving, was at that moment feeding 120,000 children daily.
 Following a scathing rebuttal by Krylenko, Exarch Feodorov rose for his final remarks: "Our hearts are full, not of hatred, but of sadness.
 You cannot understand us, we are not allowed liberty of conscience.
 That is the only conclusion we can draw from what we have heard here."

 With the verdict and sentences already decided upon in advance, Archbishop Cieplak and Monsignor Budkiewicz were both sentenced to death.
 Exarch Leonid and all the other defendants were sentenced to the term of ten years imprisonment.